CiscoDevNet/terraform-provider-cdo/docs/data-sources/ios_device.md

 ### Required

 - `name` (String) The human-readable name of the device.
-This is the name that is displayed in the CDO inventory page.
+This is the name displayed on the CDO Inventory page.
 Device names are unique across a CDO tenant.

 ### Read-Only